MohamedBassemMohamed/MohamedBassemMohamed/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Backend%20developer;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&size=22"></a>
 </p>

-- 🏢 I'm a Software Engineer and Backend Developer
+- 🏢 I'm a Software Engineer and Data Analyst
 - 👨‍💻 As a IS student, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with Database, .NET, and NodeJS, or anything related to web development.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.